minhhai2209/forge-docs-snapshot/mirror/monitor-usage-metrics/index.md

 You can also bookmark the URL on your browser to access usage metrics based on specific filtering criteria for quick access.
 This is useful for repeated checks of the same metrics, saving time and effort in reapplying preferred filters.

 ## Limitations

-* Usage metrics are available for the last 60 days.
-* Site breakdown is available for up to the top 20 installations for the current month.
-* Site filters will display sites that have had at least one invocation within the past 31 days.